 Provides an introduction to principles of epidemiology with a focus on preparation to read and interpret research in public health.
 PREREQUISITE: None

 PCH3031: Public Health Policy (3)

 This course will examine the essential concepts, principles, organizational skills and political processes integral to the development, formation and analysis of public health policy.
 Senior Level.
-PREREQUISITE: PCH1030 practicum in a public health setting that is of interest to them and aligns well with their career goals.
-PREREQUISITES: PCH1030, PCH2040
+PREREQUISITE: PCH1030

 PCH3066: Internship in Public Health (3)